Re-inventing the Wheel

 According to much of what I’ve read, technically, if I correct Allstate’s laundry list of problems above, they should take me back.
 That said, since they burned me so bad back then in 2002, they’re not exactly my first choice.

-Oh, and Allstate is no longer issuing homeowners policies in my state because we’re apparently in a hot hurricane zone.
 Um, yeah… One, Hurricane Gloria in 1985 — 22 YEARS AGO!? — and it was just a heavy rain, but whatever…

 A little back story first… when Allstate sent out their inspector, I was having a cable line added to the second floor of the house so I could have cable internet in my home office.
 Being broke at the time, the cheapest route, rather than snaking it through the walls, was to have the electrician run the line in one of those PVC tubes up the side of the house.